jenehojinchoi/Pokedex/README.md

 4. Ability to like pokemons by clicking the heart of the card - when liked, the heart becomes black
 5. Ability to search pokemons with starting alphabet
 6. Ability to view my own list of liked pokemons
-7. Ability to see each pokemon's details by clicking the card
+7. Ability to see each pokemon's details by clicking the card - shown as modal window
 8. Deployed using AWS EC2

 ### Backend